How do I apply?

 Can you evaluate of my chances of being admitted to PRIME based upon my undergraduate transcripts, GRE's, TOEFL scores, etc.?

 Brown policy does not allow informal evaluation of credentials.
 To do so would not be fair.
 We can only evaluate full records that are submitted with a formal application.

 Can I apply without paying the admission fee?

 Unfortunately, we cannot process applications without an application fee.

 What is the deadline for applications?

-Brown Undergraduates interested in the 5th Year Master's Degree have until
+Brown University Undergraduates interested in the 5th Year Master's Degree have until

 How will I know when I have been admitted?

-Once your application is complete and all supporting documents are received, the School of Engineering will review your application and will make the decision to admit applicants.
-The official notification will be sent through the Graduate School.
+Once your application is complete and all supporting documents are received, the Applications Committee will review your application and will make the decision to admit applicants.
+The official notification will be sent to you through the Graduate School.